icon-carat-right menu search cmu-wordmark

 figure30_genaiforjavacplusplus_11182024

 GPT-4o consistently performed better on C++ examples compared to java examples.
 It corrected 75.2 percent of code samples compared to 58.6 percent of Java code samples.
 This pattern was also consistent in GPT-3.5’s responses.
 Although there are differences between the rule categories discussed in the C++ and Java standards, GPT-4o performed better on the C++ code compared to the Java code in almost all of the common categories: expressions, characters and strings, object orientation/object-oriented programming, exceptional behavior/exceptions, and error handling, input/output.
 The one exception was the Declarations and Initializations Category, where GPT-4o identified 80 percent of the errors in the Java code (four out of five), but only 78 percent of the C++ examples (25 out of 32).
 However, this difference could be attributed to the low sample size, and the models still overall perform better on the C++ examples.
-Note that it is difficult to understand exactly why the OpenAI LLMs perform better on C++ compared to java, as our task falls under the domain of reasoning, which is an emergent LLM ability ( See “Emergent Abilities of Large Language Models,” by Jason Wei et al. (2022) for a discussion of emergent LLM abilities.)
+Note that it is difficult to understand exactly why the OpenAI LLMs perform better on C++ compared to java, as our task falls under the domain of reasoning, which is an emergent LLM ability. ( See the article “Emergent Abilities of Large Language Models,” by Jason Wei et al. (2022) for a discussion of emergent LLM abilities.)

 The Impact of Prompt Engineering